 - A. Coordinate identification names, abbreviations, colors, and other features with requirements in other sections requiring identification applications, drawings, shop drawings, manufacturer's wiring diagrams, and the operation and maintenance manual; and with those required by codes, standards, and safety regulations.
-Use consistent designations throughout Project. - B. Coordinate installation of identification materials and devices with completion of covering and painting of surfaces where devices are to be applied. - C. Coordinate installation of identification materials and devices with location of access panels and doors. - D. Install identifying materials and devices before installing acoustical ceilings and similar concealment.
+Use consistent designations throughout Project. - B. Coordinate installation of identification materials and devices with completion of covering and painting of surfaces where devices are to be applied. - C. Install identifying materials and devices before installing acoustical ceilings and similar concealment.